Stefano Eranio: International career

-Eranio made his senior international debut for Italy on 22 December 1990, in a match against Cyprus; the game was a qualification match for the UEFA Euro 1992, and Italy won the game 4–0.
+Eranio made his senior international debut for Italy on 22 December 1990, in a UEFA Euro 1992 qualifying match against Cyprus, which Italy won 4-0.
 His first international goal came in a friendly against the Netherlands on 9 September 1992; Italy won the game 3–2.

 On 29 March 1997, Eranio played his last game for Italy, against Moldova in a 3–0 home win.
-In total, he received 20 caps, and scored three goals, with six of his international appearances coming in World Cup qualifiers, and the other five in European Championship qualifiers.
+In total, he received 20 caps, and scored three goals.

 Post-playing career

 Coaching

 Eranio has been part of the A.C.
 Milan youth coaching staff since 2005, and is currently head of the Giovanissimi Nazionali (under-15) youth team.

 Media

 On 22 October 2015, Eranio was fired by Swiss television station RSI following racist remarks.
 Criticising an error made by Roma defender Antonio Rüdiger during the 4–4 draw in the Champions League against Bayer Leverkusen, Eranio had stated: "Black players in the defensive line often make these mistakes because they’re not concentrated.
 They are powerful physically, but when it is time to think … they often make this type of error."